On most 2002 and newer BMWs, you will need to register the battery, which is the last step in this guide.

 - The battery can be an aftermarket AGM battery.
 It doesn't have to be an OEM BMW battery, but it needs to meet the recommended specifications.
 It also needs to be coded and programmed so that the DME module knows how to charge it.
-While the battery type, capacity, and cranking amps can vary from the stock OEM battery, the battery size needs to be the same.
+While the battery type, capacity, and cranking amps can vary from the stock OEM battery, the battery size must be the same.
 For example, a couple of batteries that are in the same group size as the OEM BMW battery and are worth considering are:

 How much does it cost to change the BMW Battery?